 You can easily change the appearance of your BTCPay's checkout page by following the instructions here

 To allow other users to register and use your server, in Server Settings > Policies enable registration.
-If you configured SMTP properly, you can request users e-mail confirmation to prevent spam or bot registering on your instance.
+If you configured SMTP properly, you can request users to provide e-mail confirmation to prevent spam or bots from registering on your instance.

 Discouraging search engines from indexing your site in Server Settings > Policies, adds